 Letting new employees know what they are doing right provides positive reinforcement and guides them to continue making those choices.
-Helping them understand the things that were done incorrectly is just as important, but should be done with care while they are still learning the processes necessary for the job.
-This interaction also gives managers the chance to get feedback from the employee on how the company is helping their development and anything that could have been done differently.
+This kind of feedback helps them understand that the things which were done incorrectly are just as important.
+However, it’s important to note that this should be done with care while they are still learning the processes necessary for the job.
+This interaction also gives managers the chance to get feedback from the employee on how the company is helping their development and whether or not anything in the onboarding process could have been done differently.

 Once a new employee is settled in and left alone to do their job, managers should strive to check in regularly to establish lines of communication and determine if any unconscious mistakes are being made.
 If you find your new employees are struggling, do your best to help alleviate the pressure.
 One-on-one meetings are the perfect opportunity to offer empathy, support, advice and much more.
 It also provides new employees with interaction they may not have sought out themselves.

 Consider integrating employee engagement surveys and pulse surveys into your onboarding plan to monitor how new hires feel throughout their journey.
 Surveys are an excellent way to check in on employees and see how they’re doing.